mrdzick/postgres16-alpine-pgvector/README.md

 # Postgres 16 Alpine with pgvector

-This repository provides a Docker image that extends the official Postgres 16 Alpine image by installing [pgvector](https://github.com/pgvector/pgvector). pgvector is an open-source PostgreSQL extension that provides efficient vector operations, enabling you to store embeddings and perform similarity searches.
+This repository provides a Docker image that extends the official Postgres 16 Alpine image by installing [pgvector](https://github.com/pgvector/pgvector) and [postgis](https://postgis.net/). pgvector is an open-source PostgreSQL extension that provides efficient vector operations, enabling you to store embeddings and perform similarity searches.
+PostGIS extends the capabilities of the PostgreSQL relational database by adding support for storing, indexing, and querying geospatial data.

 ## Overview
 This Dockerfile:
 1. Starts from the official postgres:16-alpine image.
-2. Installs necessary build dependencies (e.g., git, make, gcc, clang-15, etc.).
+2. Installs necessary build dependencies (e.g., git, make, gcc, clang-15, postgis etc.).
 3. Clones the [pgvector](https://github.com/pgvector/pgvector) repository.
 4. Builds and installs the pgvector extension into the PostgreSQL instance.

-This setup is useful for anyone who wants to use Postgres for vector similarity search, such as for machine learning embeddings or other vector-based data operations.
+This setup is useful for anyone who wants to use Postgres for vector similarity search, such as for machine learning embeddings or other vector-based data operations, and for querying geospatial data.

 ## Features
 - **Minimal Image**: Based on the Alpine variant of Postgres 16, keeping the size small.
 - **pgvector Support**: Includes pgvector extension for efficient vector operations.
+- **PostGIS Support**: Includes postgis extension for efficient geospatial data querying.
 - **Easy Integration**: Can be dropped into any existing workflow that relies on Postgres, with the added benefit of pgvector functionality.

 ## Requirements